 Auto Mechanics I covers topics detailed by the National Automotive Technicians Education Foundation (NATEF).
 Auto Mechanics I is designed to prepare the serious automotive student for a career in the automotive service, repair service, and repair field.
 Areas of study include the internal combustion engine, cooling systems, starting, charging, lubrication, tune-up, brakes, and front-end alignment.
 This course meets two semesters for two periods per day.
-(Prerequisite: Power l/Energy and 11th grade standing, or division approval)
+(Prerequisite: Power I/Energy and 11th grade standing, or division approval)

 Auto Mechanics II is a continuation of Auto Mechanics I. Hands-on experience is gained by operation of a full service automotive repair facility.
 Topics covered include an in-depth analysis of automotive electronics, diagnostics, and computer systems.
 Brakes, alignment, and suspension work are also covered.
-This course meets two semesters for two periods per day.
 Students may elect to earn dual enrollment credit in MVCC course AUT-112.
 (Prerequisite: Auto Mechanics I or division approval)